ZoranCSharp/Project-1-StudentAdministration/README.md

 # Project-1---Student-Administration

+0)Import all files from C:\...\\StudentAdministration\src into Eclipse

 ------------------------------------------------------------------------------------------

-1)Import database from the folder "StudentAdministration\Student Administration database" into SQL Server 2014 Management Studio
+1)Import database from the folder "C:\...\\StudentAdministration\Student Administration database" into SQL Server 2014 Management Studio

 ------------------------------------------------------------------------------------------

-2)Import JAR files from the folder "StudentAdministration\externalLibrary"
+2)Import JAR files from the folder "C:\...\\StudentAdministration\externalLibrary"

 ------------------------------------------------------------------------------------------
 3)for admin: